HemmingAlex/task/README.md

 it should be noted that Math.random() would not be a normal method for creating original Id's and keys.

-Time taken in total is a rough estimate of 3 hours including breaks and slightly spread over two days.
+Time taken in total is a rough estimate of 3 hours including breaks and slightly spread over two days (sunday and toda-> monday)